Arthropod bites and stings

 What causes arthropod bites and stings?

-Insect bites and stings can be divided into 2 groups: venomous and non-venomous.
+Insect bites and stings can be divided into two groups: venomous and non-venomous.
 A small number of spiders are also venomous.

 Venomous insects (stingers)

-A sting is usually an attack by a venomous insect, which injects toxic and painful venom through its stinger as a defence mechanism.
+A sting is usually an attack by a venomous insect that injects toxic and painful venom through its stinger as a defence mechanism.
+Venomous insects include:

 - Yellow jackets